-When your doctor is unable to make a diagnosis based on the sleep habit information you provided, he or she may refer you for a sleep study.
-This type of evaluation can provide a much more comprehensive picture of your sleep patterns.
+If your provider is unable to make a diagnosis based on information you provide about your sleep habits, he or she may refer you for a sleep study.
+This type of evaluation can provide a detailed picture of your sleep patterns.

 What is a sleep study?

-A sleep study, or polysomnography, is an overnight test that monitors your sleep stages and cycles to identify if or when your sleep patterns are disrupted.
-This overnight observation is done in a private room at one of our sleep centers.
+A sleep study, or polysomnography, is an overnight test that allows our experts to monitor your sleep stages and cycles.
+This makes it easier to identify if or when your sleep patterns are disrupted.
+The overnight observation is done in a private room at one of our sleep centers.
 These rooms are similar to hotel rooms, with private bathrooms and showers attached.

 Measurements taken while you sleep include:

 - Leg movements

 - Muscle tone

 - Blood oxygen levels

 This study provides a noninvasive, painless evaluation of your sleep.
 Our sleep center teams are available to ensure your stay is pleasant and to answer any questions you may have.